 It occurred to me that she might be unconsciously using the condition of her house as a wall to prevent her from having to look for a job.
 When I was about to hypnotize her, I told her confidently that this time we were going to give her all the energy she needed.
 "Are you going to take the place of my mother?" she asked, which tended to confirm my suspicions.

-After hypnotically guiding her through a rainbow of pleasant emotions and coming to the pot of gold at the end of it, I suggested that this was the gateway to Paradise, where she could contact her mother and pour her heart out to her while being comforted and soothed, much as her as her mother had done while she was alive.
+After hypnotically guiding Maryanne through a rainbow of pleasant emotions and coming to the pot of gold at the end of it, I suggested that this was the gateway to Paradise, where she could contact her mother and pour her heart out while being comforted and soothed, much as her as her mother had done while she was still alive.
+As our sessions continued, I soon discovered that these experiences were much more effective if I suggested that she was able to join her mother in a parallel Universe, where she was able to experience the actuao reality of her mother's actual presence.

 This type of reassurance appeared to be all that Maryanne needed in order to regain her former self confidence, clean up her house, and begin looking for a job.

-Was she really talking to her mother at the gateway to Paradise?
-As a post-modern constructivist, I have no right to say that the experiences I have constructed for myself are any more "real" than hers.
-I am perfectly content to help my clients put together a set of beliefs which enables them to lead happier and more effective lives as they themselves interpret them.
-Considering the depth of pent-up longing experienced by many grieving relatives who yearn to contact their loved ones once more, as the Victorians have amply demonstrated, the opportunity to experience a non-deceptive hypnotic seance would appear to be a potentially useful application of hypnosis.
-However, one must be careful not to ask leading questions, in order to insure that the hypnotic realities constructed by one's clients are truly their own, and not a projection of the hypnotist.
+Was she really talking to her mother at the gateway to Paradise or in a parallel universe?
+As a post-modern constructivist, I have no right to say that the experiences which I have constructed for myself are any more "real" than the ones which she has constructed for herself.
+In most situations, I am perfectly content, therefore, to help my clients to construct a set of beliefs which enables them to lead happier and more effective lives as they themselves interpret them.